Running Lisp on Mason

 - Use a Lisp system with a built-in GUI.
 The some choices here are:

 - Clozure Common Lisp is the GUI version of CCL and is available on the Mac App Store.
+I love Clozure -- it goes way back to my early Mac days -- but have found it to be crashy.

 - Franz Allegro Common Lisp for Windows, Linux, and FreeBSD.